sandpiper-framework/sandpiper-web/content/en/docs/Concepts/DataObjectModels/ProductsAndProductData/_index.md

 To give an example of the first primary characteristic of product data, if a sprocket has five teeth when first communicated, that could not be changed to six teeth in a second communication without raising an eyebrow; if the part truly changed from five to six teeth, it's been fundamentally altered and will not function the same way.
 It really is a new product, even if it supersedes the old for some reason.
 While Sandpiper doesn't prohibit any changes, making functional modifications like this without introducing a new number is at best ill-advised.

 To illustrate the second primary characteristic of product data, if the same sprocket is communicated at the same time to Customer A and Customer B, they will both see the same number of teeth.
+Product data is the same at any given point in time for any customer or relationship.

+{{% alert title="Note" %}}

-Product data is the same at any given point in time for any customer or relationship^[Some exception may be made for varying "flavors" of things like market copy, usage notes, and so on, but this creates an element of uncertainty that probably discounts these elements from use as anchor points within Sandpiper].
+Some exception may be made for varying "flavors" of things like market copy, usage notes, and so on, but this creates an element of uncertainty that probably discounts these elements from use as anchor points within Sandpiper.

+{{% /alert %}}

 Some examples of product data: